ertgl/holypack/README.md

 ## Overview

-Holypack is a backend-agnostic build system for accessible and scalable web projects.
-It focuses on transforming, optimizing, and bundling project assets with minimal setup and maximum flexibility.
+Holypack is a backend-agnostic, production-ready build system designed for scalable, accessible web projects.
+It offers a minimal setup with strong defaults, enterprise-grade reliability, and flexibility to support diverse workflows without imposing backend constraints.

-Supporting a wide range of project types without enforcing backend constraints, it begins with strong defaults and delivers enterprise-grade reliability from day one.
-Thoughtful built-in integrations cover linting, testing, and security, while the modular plugin system enables unlimited extension.

-### Scope

-Today, most build tools either depend heavily on a specific backend setup (usually JavaScript or TypeScript) or they ignore progressive enhancement altogether, which is essential for **accessibility** and **long-term durability**.

-Holypack avoids choosing one over the other.
-It's designed to support both goals at once: **backend independence** and **rapid time to market** without compromising quality.
-The boundary is defined by the intersection of these two.
-No other architectural dictations, no need to trade flexibility for structure.

-### Principles

-During development of holypack, the aim is to deliver a good developer experience.
-But the main goal is to help provide the best production experience for the end users.

-In brief, holypack:

-- **Production-ready**: A straightforward setup by default.
-- **Guided flexibility**: A balance of "**convention over configuration**" and "**configuration over convention**."
-- **Optimized for modern workflows**: Integrates with fast, developer-friendly tools that boost productivity during development.
-- **Built on proven technologies**: Combined with the best practices to ensure sustainable efficiency in production.
-- **Adaptable and non-restrictive**: Works with any project structure, without being restrictive.

 ### Features

-Holypack combines essential tools and capabilities to handle modern web development challenges.
+Holypack combines battle-tested tools and proven technologies to achieve high-quality outcomes in modern web development.

 #### Project Templates